Tools, Training and Time. How to help non-web colleagues create better content, images, PDFs and more.

 Further discussion

 I love the Instructional form of content.
-I spend a lot of time rewriting Descriptive content into this form.
+Indeed, I spend a lot of time rewriting Descriptive content into this form.
 It should be used much more widely, especially in government.

 It's odd that so many institutions avoid it.
 It's a shame because Instructional content is much easier to create, much clearer for users and can be delivered in many formats.